 If you are anything like me then you may have not even heard about magnesium oil and why its so awesome.
 I had no idea about the benefits of magnesium!
 Personally, the only reason I started using it was because I started getting these horrible leg cramps at night during pregnancy.
 After a bit of dr. googling it up I decided to give magnesium oil spray a try as a natural remedy.
 Not only did it work, but I realized that there are so many awesome benefits of magnesium oil during my research!
-So many in fact, that I decided to write a guide about everything you need to know about magnesium oil!
+So many in fact, that I decided to write a guide about everything you need to know about magnesium oil! (ps make sure you go all the way to the end of the post to see the tips for using magnesium oil!)

 First Thing, Do You Have a Magnesium Deficiency?